kimwereafk/code-challenge-2/README.md

 Javascript

 ### License
-The content of this challenge is licensed under MIT license.
+The content of this challenge is licensed under the MIT license.